-The critical daily morning briefing is at 8am each morning except Saturday, where it's a special case at 8:30am and breakfast is included.
+The critical daily morning briefing is at 8am each morning except the first Saturday, where it's a special case at 8:30am and breakfast is included.

 Experimental sessions are scheduled in parallel slots in the morning and afternoon.